-Command Purpose ip igmp static-group { group-address} {include source-address <cr>}</cr> Configures the static multicast group attribute for a port.
+Command Purpose ip igmp static-group { group-address} {include source-address <cr> }</cr> Configures the static multicast group attribute for a port.

-73.3.6 Configuring the IGMP Immediate-leave List
+71.3.6 Configuring the IGMP Immediate-leave List

-If IGMP V2 is started up on a port of the switch and the network that the port connects has only one IGMP host, you can realize the Immediate Leave function of the IGMP host by configuring the IGMP Immediateleave list.
+If IGMP V2 is started up on a port of the switch and the network that the port connects has only one IGMP host, you can realize the Immediate Leave function of the IGMP host by configuring the IGMP Immediate-leave list.
 According to the regulations of IGMP V2, when a host leaves a specific multicast group, the host will send the Leave message to all multicast switches.
 After receiving the Leave message, the multicast switches send the Group Specific message to confirm whether any multicast message to be received from or sent to the multicast group by the host exists on the port.
 If the Immediate Leave function is configured, no message need be interacted between the IGMP host and the multicast switch, the change of the multicast group member IDs will not be delayed.

 The command can be configured both in global configuration mode and in interface configuration mode.
 The priority of the command configured in global configuration mode is higher than that configured in interface configuration mode.
 If the command is first configured in global configuration mode, the command configured in interface configuration mode will be omitted.
-If the command is first configured in interface configuration mode, the command configuration mode, the command configuration mode, the command configured in interface configuration mode will be omitted.
-If the command is first configured in global configuration mode, the command configured in global configuration mode will delete the command configured in interface configuration mode.
+If the command is first configured in interface configuration mode, the command configured in global configuration mode will delete the command configured in interface configuration mode.

-For IGMP-Router V2, run the following command in interface configuration mode to configure the

-Command Purpose ip igmp immediate-leave group-list list- name Configures the access list that realizes the function to immediately leave the multicast group for the IGMP host. ip access-list standard list-name Creates a standard IP access list named list- name . permit source-address Configures the IP address for the IGMP host that will realize the immediate-leave function in standard access-list configuration mode.
+For IGMP-Router V2, run the following command in interface configuration mode to configure the IGMP ininieulate-leave list.
+Command Purpose ip igmp immediate-leave group-list list-name Configures the access list that realizes the function to immediately leave the multicast group for the IGMP host. ip access-list standard list-name Creates a s tandard IP access list named list-name. permit source-address Configures the IP address for the IGMP host that will realize the immediate-leave function in standard access-list configuration mode.